sampreethkabadi/DS_Jobs_Dashboard/README.md

-# AI Skill Graph - Project Documentation
+# Data Sci Scout - Project Documentation

 ## Overview
 A web application that analyzes and visualizes the AI and Data Science job market.
 Combines a relational database (PostgreSQL) for structured job postings with an in-memory graph database (fallback when Neo4j is not configured) for modeling skill relationships.